-Individual assessments are performed using validated industrial ergonomic assessment tools (e.g. NIOSH, Snook, RULA, etc) with a focus on identifying and understanding ergonomic hazards and root causes for MSDs in your work area.
+Individual assessments are performed using validated industrial ergonomic assessment tools (e.g. NIOSH, Snook, RULA, etc) with a focus on identifying and understanding ergonomic hazards and root causes for MSIs in your work area.
 This assessment includes a report of findings, recommendations and follows up with the individual to ensure recommendations have been effective.
 As part of this assessment, there is a focus on individual coaching on proper body mechanics so the individual performs their activities safely.

 Work Group Assessment